swiftlang/swift-evolution/proposals/0193-cross-module-inlining-and-specialization.md

 The attribute can only be applied to ABI-public declarations (which are defined in the following section).

 The attribute cannot be applied to local declarations, that is, declarations nested inside functions or statements.
 However, local functions and closure expressions defined inside public `@inlinable` functions are always implicitly `@inlinable`.

-When applied to a subscript or computed property, the attribute applies to all of the getter, setter, `didSet` and `willSet`, if present.
+When applied to a subscript or computed property, the attribute applies to both the getter and setter.

+Note that only delegating initializers (those that assign to `self` or call another initializer via `self.init`) can be inlinable.
+Root initializers which initialize the stored properties of a struct or class directly cannot be inlinable.
+For motivation, see [SE-0189 Restrict Cross-module Struct Initializers](https://github.com/apple/swift-evolution/blob/master/proposals/0189-restrict-cross-module-struct-initializers.md).

+### Inlinable contexts

-The compiler will enforce certain restrictions on bodies of inlinable declarations:
+The body of an inlinable declaration is an example of an _inlinable context_.
+The compiler enforces certain restrictions within inlinable contexts:

 * **Inlinable declarations cannot define local types.** This is because all types have a unique identity in the Swift runtime, visible to the language in the form of the `==` operator on metatype values.
 It is not clear what it would mean if two different libraries inline the same local type from a third library, with all three libraries linked together into the same binary.
 This becomes even worse if two _different_ versions of the same inlinable function appear inside the same binary.

 * **Inlinable declarations can only reference ABI-public declarations.** This is because they can be emitted into the client binary, and are therefore limited to referencing symbols that the client binary can reference.

-**Note:** The restrictions enforced on the bodies of `@inlinable` declarations are exactly those that we have in place on default argument expressions of `public` functions in Swift 4.
-In particular, default argument expressions of public functions can now reference internal declarations, as long as those declarations are annotated with `@abiPublic`.
+**Note:** As of Swift 4.0, the above restrictions are already enforced on default argument expressions of ABI-public functions.
+This means that default argument expressions are inlinable contexts.
+Future evolution porposals may add new kinds of inlinable contexts.

-### The `@abiPublic` attribute
+### The `@usableFromInline` attribute

-This attribute allows us to introduce the notion of _ABI visibility_.
+This attribute allows us to introduce a notion of an _ABI-public_ declaration.
 A declaration is _ABI-public_ if both of the following conditions hold:

 - The declaration is a top-level declaration, or it is nested inside an ABI-public type.
-- The declaration is `public`, or is `internal` and annotated with the `@abiPublic` attribute.
+- The declaration is `public`, or is `internal` and annotated with the `@usableFromInline` attribute.

 In the following example, the method `C.f` is ABI-public: